Zhixin-Stat/RegPO_MCSD/README.md

 file: "Data.cvs" includes a simulated data set: variable "observed.time" is c, "X1" and "X2" are covariates X, "test.result" is y.

-file: example illustrates the analysis output after applying the RegPO_MCSD function to the Data.cvs.
+file: example.pdf generated using R Markdown, demonstrates the example analysis outputs obtained when applying the RegPO_MCSD function to Data.csv.